Case studies

 Case studies that show where custom 3D printing fits best

-These case studies are not meant to be fluff.
-They are here to show the kinds of practical custom-part problems 3D printing solves well: fast prototypes, fixtures, brackets, and replacement parts that would be slow or awkward to source another way.
+These case studies are privacy-safe examples of practical custom-part problems 3D printing solves well: fast prototypes, fixtures, brackets, and replacement parts that would be slow or awkward to source another way.
+They focus on the decision points that matter before ordering: file readiness, material choice, fit risk, and whether the part is a good match for low-volume FDM production.

 Published examples